sucuap/sucuap/README.md

 # 👋 Hi there!
 I'm Pablo Accattoli

-I'm a **Java Web Developer** with a diverse professional background, blending software development with maritime operations and environmental fieldwork.
+I'm a **Java + Python Web Developer** with a diverse professional background, blending software development with maritime operations and environmental fieldwork.
 I specialize in designing and deploying Java-based applications and have worked in both corporate and remote field environments.

 ---